AmjadBalawi/rfp-intelligence/README.md

 - **Cost**: GROQ offers a generous free tier; for high volume, route simple RFPs to `llama-3.1-8b-instant` (cheaper/faster).
 - **Observability**: Add LangSmith tracing, structured logging, and Sentry for errors.
 - **Security**: Input sanitisation, rate limiting, API key rotation, prompt injection protection via explicit JSON schemas.
-- Retrieval is now hybrid BM25 + embeddings, normalized, and re-ranked automatically to reduce mismatches and errors.
+- Hybrid retrieval is fully implemented with normalized scores, weighted boosts, and automatic re-ranking to reduce mismatches and errors.

 ## Trade‑offs & Future Work
 - *Cut*: Real Proposales API integration is fully implemented and can be enabled by setting `PROPOSALES_API_KEY` and `PROPOSALES_COMPANY_ID` in `.env`.
 By default, the system uses a mock to avoid external dependencies.
-- *Would improve*: Better budget parsing, hybrid search (BM25 + semantic) with normalized scores, automatic re-ranking, fallback block generation, user feedback loop for fine-tuning evaluation.
+- *Would improve*: Better budget parsing, automatic re-ranking refinements, fallback block generation improvements, and user feedback loop for fine-tuning evaluation.
-- *Honest*: The evaluation LLM is not fine‑tuned; for production we’d gather human‑rated examples.
+- *Honest*: The evaluation LLM is not fine-tuned; for production we’d gather human‑rated examples.
 ChromaDB persistence is local – for distributed deployments use a cloud vector DB.